Essential Abilities and Characteristics Required for Completion of the MD Degree

-Any student with an existing disability, or who may develop a disability, who seeks an accommodation must notify the UCLA Office for Students with Disabilities in writing and provide adequate documentation prior to the start of coursework and/or education activity in which an accommodation is required.
+Any student with an existing disability, or who may develop a disability, who seeks an accommodation must notify the UCLA Center for Accessible Education in writing and provide adequate documentation prior to the start of coursework and/or education activity in which an accommodation is required.

-The UCLA Office for Students with Disabilities will consult with the School of Medicine to notify of them of a student’s request and recommended accommodations.
-The School of Medicine may require additional assessment or evaluation in consultation with the UCLA Office for Students with Disabilities in order to confirm if the student is able to meet these technical standards
+The UCLA Center for Accessible Education will consult with the School of Medicine to notify of them of a student’s request and recommended accommodations.
+The School of Medicine may require additional assessment or evaluation in consultation with the UCLA Center for Accessible Education in order to confirm if the student is able to meet these technical standards